aviggiano/guitar-pro-6/README.md

 #### Option : Portable installation usable on several hosts

- - while `gp6-01` is started, execute `05_save_user_files.sh $PWD` to get from container user files containing your own preferences and credentials (replace $PWD by any place you want to save your files to)
+ - while `gp6-01` is started, execute `05_save_user_files.sh $PWD` to get from container user files containing your own preferences and credentials (again, replace $PWD by any place you want to save your files to)
  - moves the generated folders ($PWD/home.config and $PWD/home.ArobasMusic) to another host
  - execute on the other host `06_run_with_user_files.sh PATH/TO/SAVED/FOLDER` : Guitar Pro is executed without asking for credentials again
  - you may even `docker rm gp6-01` on your first host and always use `06_run_with_user_files.sh $PWD` to start Guitar Pro with your credentials